alexharri/website/posts/encoding-declension.md

 You always want to use the correct form.
 Using the wrong form results in a "broken" feel that native speakers associate with non-native speakers not yet fluent in the language.

-The problem is that Icelandic personal names are always stored in the [nominative case][nom_case] (the nominative case can be thought of as the "default" case).
+The problem is that Icelandic personal names are always stored in the [nominative case][nom_case].
 If you've loaded a user from a database, their name will be in the nominative case.

 [nom_case]: https://en.wikipedia.org/wiki/Nominative_case